awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 7: Balance of set of invoices<a name="data-feed-example-query-balance-invoice-set"></a>

-To learn the sum of a set of invoices, you can run a query like the following:
+To learn the sum of a set of invoices, you can run a query as shown in the following example\.

 ```
 SELECT invoice_id, sum(amount) FROM billing_event targeted